 No matter the basis upon which you're requesting an immigrant visa and/or green card (U.S. lawful permanent residence), it can be denied if you are found "inadmissible."
 Many crimes will make you inadmissible.

 If you've already lied on your green card application, you've got double trouble.
-Lying to obtain an immigration benefit is taken quite seriously by the immigration authorities, and is itself grounds upon which to deny you the green card.
+Lying to obtain an immigration benefit is taken quite seriously by U.S. immigration authorities, and is itself grounds upon which to deny you the green card.

 The types of crimes that can lead to a green card being denied are found in Section 212 of the Immigration and Nationality Act (I.N.A.).
 If you try to read them yourself, you'll appreciate why getting a lawyer involved in your case is essential.